 - 2001: A Space Odyssey, Arthur C. Clarke (1968 Novel)

-Features HAL 9000, an AI tasked with mission integrity.
-Highlights conflicts between programmed directives and human trust.
-Avoids clear moral framing. - A.I.
+Features HAL 9000!
+Highlights conflicts between programmed directives and human trust, while avoiding clear moral framing. - A.I.
 Artificial Intelligence (2001 Film)

 Follows a childlike artificial being seeking acceptance.
 Emphasizes emotional simulation and ethical discomfort. - Blade Runner (1982 Film)

 Film adaptation of Dick’s novel.
-Centers on bioengineered humans.
-Treats artificial beings as morally complex rather than purely dangerous. - Deus Ex (2000 Video game)
+Centers on morally-grey synthetic beings and bioengineered humans. - Deus Ex (2000 Video game)

 Video game series about human augmentation and AI governance.
 Balanced skepticism. - Foundation, Isaac Asimov (1951 Novel)